Did you know you can compute square roots using a supply of resistors and an ohmmeter? Here's how.

 it is straightforward to show that the effective equivalent resistance, Req, of the combination is given by the expression

-Furthermore, by considering the array truncated after N units and computing Req using the usual parallel and series combinations, you can show that as long as R1 and R2 are not too far different, the value converges to the inifinite case even for a relatively small N. Here is a table of results obtained numerically.
+Furthermore, by considering the array truncated after N units and computing Req using the usual parallel and series combinations, you can show that as long as R1 and R2 are not too far different, the value converges to the inifinite case to the precision of most resistors even for a relatively small N. Here is a table of results obtained numerically.

 |R2/R1||N for 1%||N for 0.1%|